Madonna di Campiglio ski resort is glamorous and luxurious. Go skiing in Madonna di Campiglio to enjoy 150km of varied pistes.

 Rendy Ski School offers lessons for children between ages 3 and 5 in the Rendy Snow Park, where there are a range of obstacles, making learning how to ski fun and enjoyable.
 In addition, Tana di Rendy hosts a mini club for children between 3 and 8 years, in which they offer alternative activities to skiing including cooking lessons.

 The resort has a variety of restaurants to suit everyone.
 Le Roi Pizzeria serves good food at good value, making it perfect for families.
 Fine dining options include Chalet Fiat on Monte Spinale with delicious food and beautiful expansive views.
-The Stube Hermitage Restaurant in the Hermitage Hotel is also worth a visit, with a Michelin-starred head chef.
+The Stube Hermitage Restaurant in the Hermitage Hotel and the Gallo Cedrone are also worth a visit, with Michelin-starred head chefs.

 Madonna di Campiglio offers several lively bars for an après scene.
 Piano 54 hosts a DJ through the evening and is also known on resort for its 'show dinner' every Wednesday, offering food and various performances.
 After the après is over, Piano 54 turns into Des Alpes Mood Club that stays open until late.